cale-inspired/isprtn/content/about.md

 ## My Yogic journey

 {{< figure src="/img/pages/about2.jpg" title=" "
-alt="Veganes Tapas-Restaurant in Granada: El Piano" >}}
+alt="Cale Alit, yoga teacher in meditation" >}}

 ### Beyond the physical.

-When I started doing Yoga more than five years ago, it was the physical exercise that attracted me first.
+When I started doing Yoga at the age of 20, it was the physical exercise that attracted me first.
 It didn't take long, however, to realise that Yoga was so much more than that.
 After the class **I felt every cell in body vibrating**, I was physically exhausted yet energetically charged as I never felt before.
 I sensed the infinite potential of the practise that goes beyond the physical.

 ### An eternal soul.